yalmip/yalmip.github.io/yalmip/tutorials/automaticdualization.md

 The model obtained from the primalization is most often more complex than the original model, so there is typically no reason to primalize a model.

 There are however some cases where it may make sense.
-Consider the problem in the KYP example
+Consider the following problem from control theory

 ````matlab
 n = 50;